n7nix/rpi-temp-graph/README.md

 # rpi-temp-graph
-Plot Raspberry Pi temperature on a graph using [RRD](https://oss.oetiker.ch/rrdtool/)
+Plot Raspberry Pi temperature on a graph using [RRD](https://oss.oetiker.ch/rrdtool/) logging & graphing tool

+** Under development, NOT ready for use**

-Temperature is read from the Raspberry Pi CPU temperature using:
+Temperature is read from the Raspberry Pi CPU using:
 ```
 vcgencmd measure_temp
 ```